ArnoStar/SillyCord/README.md

 # SillyCord
 ## A discord-like app based on flask

 This is a simple messaging app, with basic features like: auth (username, password, email), email confirmation, profiles, profile editing, realtime messaging.
-This app was made to train my self and prove what I can make.
+This app was made to train myself and prove what I can make.
 That means that this code is **not safe** and **not ready for production**, please for your own safety do not use this code in a production environment.
-Also none of this code was made by an AI, I'm prooving my skills as a backend dev, not as a prompt engineer.
+Also none of this code was made by an AI, I'm proving my skills as a backend dev, not as a prompt engineer.
 Have fun!

 ## Run the project